This Day In Writing History

 Around this time, a famous study was released called Why Johnny Can't Read.
 It was written by an education specialist who argued that the "Dick and Jane" primers used to teach children to read in elementary schools were "horrible, stupid, emasculated, pointless, tasteless little readers," which taught "through dozens and dozens of totally unexciting middle-class, middle-income, middle-IQ children's activities that offer opportunities for reading 'Look, look' or 'Yes, yes' or 'Come, come' or 'See the funny, funny animal.'"
 Thus, they actually discourage children from wanting to learn to read.

-The study quickly became front page news and parents were clamoring for better educational materials.
+The study quickly became front page news and parents clamored for better educational materials.
 A publisher at Random House thought that a not hugely successful but very imaginative children's book writer called Dr. Seuss might be able to write a book that would not only be able to teach children how to read, but also make them want to read.
 So, he invited Seuss to dinner and challenged him to "write me a story that first-graders can't put down!"

 Nine months later, Ted Geisel, aka Dr. Seuss, completed his manuscript for The Cat in the Hat (1957), a book designed for young readers that used his trademark style of combining humorous illustrations with a story told in rhyming, metered verse.
 It became a huge hit, and within a year of its publication, it was selling 12,000 copies a month.
 He would follow it with a sequel, The Cat in the Hat Comes Back (1958).
 More Seuss classics would follow that, including such memorable books as Yertle the Turtle and Other Stories (1958), One Fish Two Fish Red Fish Blue Fish (1960), Green Eggs and Ham (1960), Hop on Pop (1963), and Fox in Socks (1965).